• (image for) RHS Award Winning VarietiesRHS Award Winning Varieties

 (image for) Cordon Apple 'Bardsey'

-£37.95Cordon Apple 'Bardsey'This is a very special dual-purpose dessert/culinary apple, believed to be the only survivor of an orchard tended by monks on remote Bardsey Island (off the Welsh coast) 1000 years ago.
+from £37.95Cordon Apple 'Bardsey'This is a very special dual-purpose dessert/culinary apple, believed to be the only survivor of an orchard tended by monks on remote Bardsey Island (off the Welsh coast) 1000 years ago.
 Discovered only recently, the ancient mother tree is miraculously free from disease - a very unusual occurrence in north Wales.
 The fruits are striped pink and have a distinct scent of lemon.
 They will cook to a delicate light golden fluff and require no added sugar.
 Eaten as a dessert apple the fruits are crisp, sweet and juicy.Buy Now

 (image for) Cordon Apple 'Braeburn Hillwell'

-£37.95Cordon Apple 'Braeburn Hillwell'An improved sport of Braeburn with better flavour and colour and more suited to the British climate.
+from £37.95Cordon Apple 'Braeburn Hillwell'An improved sport of Braeburn with better flavour and colour and more suited to the British climate.
 The fruits are crisp and aromatic and have excellent keeping qualities.
 Heavy cropping but best grown in the south as it needs a long growing season.
 Produces a compact tree - ideal for small gardens.Buy Now

-(image for) Cordon Apple 'Ceeval'
+(image for) Cordon Apple 'Cevaal'

 (image for) Cordon Apple 'Charles Ross'

-£37.95Cordon Apple 'Charles Ross'A very attractive dual purpose dessert/culinary apple raised in Berkshire in 1890.
+from £37.95Cordon Apple 'Charles Ross'A very attractive dual purpose dessert/culinary apple raised in Berkshire in 1890.
 The large red-flushed fruits are crisp and juicy with a pleasant, sweet, lightly aromatic flavour.
 It retains some of its shape when cooked.
 Heavy cropping.
 Resistant to scab.
 Suitable for the north and wet regions.Buy Now

-(image for) Cordon Apple 'Chivers Delight'
+(image for) Cordon Apple 'Discovery'

 View Mode